How long am I contagious with Covid?

 It’s not yet clear when people infected with omicron become contagious but early data suggests it might be sooner than with earlier variants

-It’s not yet clear, but some early data suggests people might become contagious sooner than with earlier variants — possibly within a day after infection.
+It’s not yet clear, but early data suggests people might become infectious sooner than with other variants — possibly within a day after infection.

 The U.S. Centers for Disease Control and Prevention says people with the coronavirus are most infectious in the few days before and after symptoms develop.
 But that window of time might happen earlier with omicron, according to some outside experts.